-Alison Ronson is a conservation professional living and working in Edmonton, Alberta.
+Alison Ronson is a conservation professional living and working in Ottawa, Ontario.

 Alison holds a B.Sc.H. in Environmental Sciences, a J.D. and an M.A. in International Affairs with a focus on Environmental Governance.
-She is currently the Executive Director of the Canadian Parks and Wilderness Society’s Northern Alberta Chapter (CPAWS).
+She is currently National Director, Operations, for the Canadian Parks and Wilderness Society (CPAWS).

 Prior to working with CPAWS, Alison was a lawyer in a full-service law firm in Toronto, where she was an associate in both the Business Law Group and Banking, Finance and Insolvency Group.
 She also has experience working with a variety of science and conservation projects, including the promotion of wetland conservation in Ontario, the genetic study of song birds in Western Canada, the impact of climate change on Arctic soil and plant processes, habitat and population studies on Arctic sea birds, and waste management.